Personal Data We Collect

 Registration and Contact Information

 We collect information about you when you (a) register to use the Services and (b) otherwise provide contact information to us via email or through our Services.
-This information you provide may include your email address, first and last name, organization name or telephone number.
+This information you provide may include your email address, first and last name, organization name and telephone number.
+Additionally, Skedda may collect your photo (avatar) if the corresponding Associated Venue has configured its Skedda account to do so (please contact your Associated Venues if unsure).

 When you purchase the Services or make a booking through an Associated Venue which has online payments enabled, we will also collect transaction information, which may include your credit card information, billing and mailing address, and other payment-related information ("Payment Information").
 We describe below how Payment Information may be collected and processed under the main heading “Payment Information”.